-Analysis of solid, gaseous, surface and forming defects and inclusions in all types of glass
+Diagnosis of solid, gaseous, surface and forming defects and inclusions

 Laboratory analysis includes composition analysis of inclusions, stone, cord, knot, bubbles and blisters to surface contamination, delamination, misting, bloom and the assessment of forming defects and quality concerns in finished products.